gnarmis/edn-js/README.md

 # edn-js

+*Update: putting this in the freezer for now since there are some JS [implementations](https://github.com/edn-format/edn/wiki/Implementations) already, and I'd rather start using edn immediately.
+Feel free to pick through this!

-A [PEG.js](https://github.com/dmajda/pegjs) generated [edn](https://github.com/edn-format/edn) parser in JavaScript.
+This is a [PEG.js](https://github.com/dmajda/pegjs) generated [edn](https://github.com/edn-format/edn) parser in JavaScript.

-Right now, there's not much to see!
 I've setup the infrastructure and written a simple spec using the pegjs standard example.
+A few of the basic values can be consumed.
+Check out `spec/coffee/simple_spec.coffee`.

 ## Testing

-- I'm writing specs in CoffeeScript, and using the following to auto-compile them: `coffee -o spec/js -cw spec/coffee/*`
+Specs are in CoffeeScript, and using the following to auto-compile them: `coffee -o spec/js -cw spec/coffee/*`

 ## Development Notes